zainh-mw/matlab-proxy/troubleshooting/README.md

-# Troubleshooting guide for MATLAB proxy
+# Troubleshooting guide for MATLAB Proxy
-Use the `troubleshooting.py` script to check your environment for required dependencies.
+To check your environment for required dependencies, use the `troubleshooting.py` script.

 ## Table of Contents
 1. [Requirements](#requirements)